The hair and beauty industry has an annual turnover of £6.2 billion a year and employs over 277,000 people.

 We got a quote for a freelance mobile beauty therapist, based in Greater London.
 The price of the insurance policy was £53, and it included £3m for public liability; £3m for treatment risks and £10,000 for financial loss.
 We were presented with optional add-ons for specific treatments, personal accident and other levels of cover.

-Insurance through a general insurance provider like Bought by Many
+Insurance through a general insurance provider

 Compared to purchasing insurance for your small business through a specialist broker, a trade body or a comparison website, buying from a general insurer can be simpler.